100 Castles Route

 Join the first edition and chart a route that will become a classic.
 Your name will be part of the event’s history.

-A route designed by cyclists who know every rhythm and nuance: smooth gravel, gentle dirt roads, scenic stretches, and genuine villages.
+A route designed by local cyclists who know every rhythm and nuance: paved roads, smooth gravel, scenic stretches, and genuine villages.

 Castles, parish churches, medieval hamlets — the route connects cultural heritage and landscapes that change with every pedal stroke.